coreboot/coreboot/Documentation/getting_started/gpio.md

 The first is configuring a pin as an output, when it was designed to be an input.
 There is a real risk in this case of short-circuiting a component which could cause catastrophic failures, up to and including your mainboard!

+## Soft Straps

+Soft straps, that can be configured by the vendor in the Intel Flash Image Tool (FIT), can influence some pads' default mode.
+It is possible to select either a native function or GPIO mode for some pads on non-server SoCs, while on server SoCs most pads can be controlled.
+Thus, it is generally recommended to always configure all pads and don't just rely on the defaults mentioned in the datasheet(s) which might not reflect what the vendor configured.

 ## Pad-related known issues and workarounds